JBL Live 770NC Headphones Review

 0.44 dB

-The mid-range compliance of the JBL Live 770NC is excellent.
+The mid-range compliance of the JBL Live 770NC is superb.
 It's fairly even throughout the range apart from a small boost in the low-mids, which is a continuation of the inflated bass range.
 That said, while the mids are flat, their accuracy of the mids isn't very obvious in the context of the rest of the sound profile, with the large dose of bass emphasis obscuring this somewhat.

 8.1